goabstract/Marketing-for-Engineers/README.md

 * [29 Facebook Ad Mistakes That Are Budget Drainers](https://klientboost.com/ppc/facebook-ad-mistakes/) by Johnathan Dane from KlientBoost.
 * [Facebook Ad Conversion Attribution: What You Need to Know](https://www.jonloomer.com/2017/05/11/facebook-ad-conversion-attribution/) by Jon Loomer.
 * [Facebook Ads Review 101: Rules to follow to get your ads approved quickly!](https://adespresso.com/academy/blog/facebook-ads-review-rules/) by Massimo Chieruzzi.
 * [The Ultimate Guide to Facebook Video Ads](http://www.digitalmarketer.com/facebook-video-ads/) by Digital Marketer.
-High five if you have read untill this point ✋.
+High five if you have read until this point ✋.

 ### Reddit
 Reddit is one of the most active internet community with it’s own unique culture.
 You can get tons of cool information there, great product feedback and first users. :trollface: However, it's better to learn Reddit rules and basics before you get banned: